 Key Skills and Qualities for Job Candidates (PDF) - The National Association of Colleges and Employers (NACE) annually surveys employers to learn about hiring preferences and their wish list for candidates’ skills and qualities.

-Kansas City Business Journal Book of Lists (PDF) - The Kansas City Business Journal Book of Lists provides a listing of hundreds of the hottest area companies in their fields, by ranking.
+Kansas City Business Journal Book of Lists - The Kansas City Business Journal Book of Lists provides a listing of hundreds of the hottest area companies in their fields, by ranking.
 The names of key decision makers, along with their titles and complete contact information are also included.
-Follow these linked instructions using your JCCC ID and password to access this information.

 How to find a Job Using LinkedIn - As the world's largest professional network, use LinkedIn to research companies, find a job, or strengthen and extend your network to trusted people "connections" for job opportunities.